armmol/HotelApp/README.md

 Test classes - JUnit5

-Tests for model control function i.e functions that manipulate the model of the app.
+Tests for model control functions i.e functions that manipulate the model of the app.